ManiVaultStudio/PcaPlugin/README.md

 ## Testing
 You can perform unit tests, see `test/README.md` (there are more dependencies).
 Set the cmake variable UNIT_TESTS to build tests.

+## TODO
+- Use vcpkg to manage dependencies